Javascript is not enabled.

 • Get Watchdog Alerts for tips on avoiding such scams.

-• A traffic accident or a robbery where your loved one has been injured.
+• An accident or robbery in which your loved one has been injured.
 The accident location may be in a foreign country, even a location your loved one has traveled to, which scammers may have seen on a social media channel.

-• You are given specific instructions on how to send money, usually involving gift cards, wire transfer or cryptocurrency.
+• Demand for money.
+You are given specific instructions on how to send money, usually involving gift cards, wire transfers or cryptocurrency.
+The scammer may even send someone to pick up cash from you.

-• Your loved one or the “official” tells you to keep the incident secret.
+• Secrecy.
+Your loved one or the “official” tells you to keep the incident secret.

 How to protect yourself from grandparent scams

-• Set the privacy settings on your social media accounts so that only people you know can access your posts and photos.
-Scammers search Facebook, Instagram and other social networks for family information they can use to fool you.
+• Review your social media privacy settings.
+Set accounts to private so only people you know can access your posts and photos.
+Scammers search social media sites for family information they can use to fool you.

-• Work with family members or friends if you have any concern that the emergency could be real.
-Scammers plead with you to keep the situation a secret precisely so you won’t try to confirm it.
+• Hang up and call family members or friends if you have any concerns that the emergency could be real.
+Scammers plead with you to keep the situation secret so you won’t try to confirm it.

 • Verify the identity of anyone claiming to be law enforcement, a doctor or an official.
-Look up the relevant agency or official to verify the person’s identity and any information they’ve given you.
+Look up the relevant agency or official and call, by a number you find yourself, to verify the person’s identity and any information they’ve given you.
 Law enforcement will never contact a family member to collect bail money on behalf of someone else.

 • Above all, stay calm, no matter how dire the grandchild’s alleged predicament sounds.
 Criminals want to get you upset so you’re less likely to think clearly.